 Source: World Watch Monitor

-We give You thanks, Father, for a glimmer of hope today in this region of Africa, so long ravaged by Boko Haram.
+We give You thanks, Father, for a glimmer of hope today in this region of Africa, so long ravaged by an extremist group that is located primarily in Northern Nigeria.
 With these Christians and Muslims, we pray for an environment of peace and mutual respect to be established in Cameroon and beyond.
 We pray for the hearts of the militants to be turned toward You that their reign of terror might end.
 We pray for the Christians that they might persevere amid difficulties, Standing Strong through the Storm.
 And through the testimony of believers, the truth of Your Word and the work of the Holy Spirit, we pray that the gospel of Christ might permeate this land.
 In the Name of Jesus, the Prince of Peace, Amen.